 1. The slow acting web designer

 “My web designer was slow.
-The website took so long to complete and when he said it was done, it was empty and I had to fill it.”
+The website took so long to complete and when he said it was done, it was like having empty boxes that I had to fill with words.”

 How To Avoid It

-Establish who will be writing your website content early on.
+Establish who will take on that role of writing your website content early on.
 Setting the right expectations is key to a successful content strategy and should be established during the initial consultative phase.

 As the client, you may have a content writer or someone on staff who will be tasked to writing your pages and blog sections.
 If not, your web designer will have access to a freelancer to hire or have an in-house copywriter.
 Too many projects are stalled because the web designer completes the design end of a project but the website does not go live due to missing content.